Pen Mar, Maryland: Geography

 Pen Mar is located on the border of Maryland and Pennsylvania on South Mountain.
 The village is at an altitude of 1322 ft above sea level.
 The area overlooks one of the breaks in the mountain range giving views of the surrounding mountains and valleys.

-To the south of Pen Mar Park is High Rock, a recreational site within South Mountain State Park.
+To the south of Pen Mar is High Rock, a recreational site within South Mountain State Park.
 The site is close to the Appalachian Trail, features a popular overlook and is used as a hang glider launch site.